Policy Momentum From 2025 Into 2026

 A review of education bills relating to building clear, unambiguous paths for leaners plus considerations for how the federal context is shaping state action.

-Join the Success Network Policy Committee for legislative updates, emerging findings from the College and Career Pathway Endorsement workgroup, and new resources to support high-quality pathway implementation.
+The Success Network Policy Committee’s 2025 Q2 meeting featured legislative updates, emerging findings from the College and Career Pathway Endorsement workgroup, and new resources.

 Illinois legislators are currently considering a number of education and workforce development bills.
 In this article, we preview proposed bills with the potential to reform university funding, manufacturing pathways, student placement and transfers, high school requirements, the use of AI, and postsecondary data dashboards.